StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 several **Standards** of learning.
 These are listed on the course [Standards][standards] PDF.

-In particular, successful students will have mastered the following learning outcomes defined by the Association of American Colleges & Universities:
+In particular, our course standards are aligned with the following learning outcomes defined by the Association of American Colleges & Universities:

 - Convert relevant information into various mathematical forms (e.g., equations, graphs,